nowakowskir/php-jwt/README.md

 // HS384 algorithm will take priority
 ```

-Please note there is no need to provide algorithm when validating token as algorithm is already contained in token's header.
+Please note that there is no need to provide algorithm when validating token as algorithm is already contained in token's header.

 ```
 $tokenEncoded = new TokenEncoded($tokenString);